-Schlumberger Excellence in Education Development (SEED) is our educational program focusing on communities where Schlumberger people live and work.
-Through SEED, Schlumberger trains employees, retirees, volunteers, and educators around the world to share their passion for leaning and science with students.
-A hands-on program that relies on the scientific and technological expertise of our employee volunteers, SEED focuses on STEM topics through camps, workshops, and classroom visits.
-The primary topics of focus are robotics, computer science, and energy education.Learn More
+Schlumberger Excellence in Education Development (SEED) is an educational program focusing on communities where Schlumberger people live and work.
+Through SEED, Schlumberger engages employees, educators, retirees, and volunteers around the world to share their passion for learning and science with students.
+A hands on program that relies on the scientific and technological expertise of our employee volunteers, SEED focuses on STEM topics through camps, teacher professional development, workshops, and classroom visits.
+The SEED educational program is focused on robotics, computer science, and energy education.Learn More